 Add a small table or dining set for outdoor meals, tea parties, or gatherings with friends.

-Incorporate decorative elements like potted plants, hanging baskets, or outdoor rugs to personalize the space.
+To personalize the space, incorporate decorative elements like potted plants, hanging baskets, or outdoor rugs.

 Prices